Licensing your Boat

 Registering your Boat in Ontario

-There are costs involved in registering your vessel, but if you plan to operate your boat in international waters registering you vessel provides the benefit of proof of ownership, in addition to the benefits noted above.
-In order to register your boat you will be required to select at least 3 names for your vessel (of which one will be approved), pay a registration fee, complete an application for registry, produce evidence of ownership/title and statement of qualification for vessel registration, as well as have your vessel measured for tonnage.
+There are costs involved in registering a boat in Ontario, but if you plan to operate your boat in international waters registering your vessel provides the benefit of proof of ownership, in addition to the benefits noted above.
+In order to register a boat in Ontario you will be required to select at least 3 names for your vessel (of which one will be approved), pay a registration fee, complete an application for registry, produce evidence of ownership/title and statement of qualification for vessel registration, as well as have your vessel measured for tonnage.

-For more information about Pleasure Craft Licensing and registration visit www.boatingsafety.gc.ca or call 1-800-267-6687.
+For more information about Pleasure Craft Licensing, registering a boat in Ontario and registration visit: www.boatingsafety.gc.ca or call 1-800-267-6687.

 As a Canadian pleasure craft operator, you are expected to know the rules and regulations that govern Canada’s waterways.
 You are responsible for equipping yourself with the right equipment and for operating your boat in a safe and courteous manner.
 You are also responsible for ensuring the safety of your passengers and other boaters.